 Happy Travelers, dreaming of quiet night skies filled with stars and constellations?
 Then you’re in the right place!
 As Pennsylvania is known for having some of the darkest skies on the Eastern Seaboard, pitch a tent and look up at these epic stargazing spots.
-Before heading out, don’t forget to call ahead and confirm hours.

 1. Cherry Spring State Park

 Cherry Springs State Park has exceptionally dark skies with very little light pollution, making it one of the darkest places on the East Coast.
 Visitors travel far and wide to the park’s Astronomy Field which offers magnificent, unobstructed 360-degree views of tens of thousands of stars and their constellations.